paddyroddy/.github/actions/latex/chktex/README.md

   chktex:
     runs-on: ubuntu-latest
     steps:
-      - uses: paddyroddy/.github/actions/latex/chktex@vx.y.z
+      - uses: paddyroddy/.github/actions/latex/chktex@vx
 ```

-where `x.y.z` is the `major.minor.patch` version of the action.
+where `x` is the `major` version of the action.